sanand0/prompts/afterslides.md

 <OUTPUT-FORMAT>

-## Summary of first section (≤7 words)
+## Summary of first slide (≤7 words)

 - bullet point 1
 - ...

 <transcript>

-first 10 words of the transcript for the first section
+first 10 words of the transcript for the first slide

 </transcript>

 ---

-## Summary of second section (≤7 words)
+## Summary of second slide (≤7 words)

 - bullet point 1
 - ...

 <transcript>

-first 10 words of the transcript for the second section
+first 10 words of the transcript for the second slide

 </transcript>